 Before taking the college algebra course, you should have knowledge of basic algebra.
 This includes factors, equations and exponents.
 The school measures your qualifications by reviewing your Math Placement Test scores.
 You could also show proof of the successful completion of an ASU intermediate math course.

 University of Wisconsin (UWC)

-UWC's introductory course in algebra is offered online for college credit.
+UWC's introductory course in algebra is offered online for non-degree credit.
 You must have successfully completed high school algebra and one geometry course or scored sufficiently on a math placement exam in order to enroll.
 Additionally, this course requires a fee to register.
 Although the course is presented fully-online, exams must be taken at the UWC campus or under the supervision of a professional who meets UWC's qualifications.